On the polynomial convergence rate to nonequilibrium steady-states: Approach towards polynomial ergodicity

 \begin{dfn} An irreducible Markov process $\Psi_{n}$ is said to be {\it strongly aperiodic} if $\Psi_{n}$ admits a uniform reference set $\mathfrak{C}$ such that $\theta( \mathfrak{C}) > 0$. \end{dfn}

-If $\Psi_{n}$ is strongly aperiodic, $\Psi_{n}$ is aperiodic such that no cyclic decomposition is possible.
-We refer Chapter 5 of \cite{meyn2009markov} for the precise definition of aperiodicity of Markov processes on measurable state spaces.
+If $\Psi_{n}$ is strongly aperiodic, $\Psi_{n}$ must be aperiodic such that no cyclic decomposition is possible.
+We refer to Theorem 5.4.4 of \cite{meyn2009markov} for the precise result about the cyclic decomposition for Markov processes on measurable state spaces.